 The first step in any intrepid pixel fixer’s journey is to learn the difference between a dead pixel and a stuck pixel.
 Each individual pixel in an LCD screen is made up of three subpixels (red, green, and blue) that appear white when turned on and black when turned off.
 Together, the three subpixels generate all the colors of the spectrum.

-A stuck pixel is generated when one or two of the subpixels remain on and the rest off — it will vary in appearance based on which subpixels are working properly — while a dead pixel appears when an entire pixel or set of subpixels remain off.
-Stuck pixels are generally easier to fix than dead pixels (and neither should be confused with “hot pixels” which is a temporary issue limited to photography or videography).
+A stuck pixel is generated when one or two of the subpixels remain on and the rest off.
+Its look will vary in appearance based on which subpixels are working properly.
+A dead pixel on the other hand, appears when an entire pixel or set of subpixels remain off.
+Stuck pixels are generally easier to fix than dead pixels.

-The window will start flashing multiple colors very quickly (epileptics, take care).
-Leave it on for half an hour or so, and then check the pixel again.
+The window will then start flashing multiple colors very quickly.
+Leave it on for 30 minutes and then check the pixel again.
 Try this a few times to see if it works.
-This is the common method when attempting to resuscitate a pixel, and that’s actually a very apt word, because it’s not unlike defibrillation.
-You’re essentially trying to shock the pixel back to life, into a proper response that will have it acting as it should.
+This is the most common method when attempting to resuscitate a pixel.
+You’re essentially trying to shock the pixel back to life, forcing a proper response that will have it acting as it should.

-And like defibrillation, it’s a desperate move that may or may not work.
 It’s more likely to work on a stuck pixel that shows signs of life than a dead pixel which may stay unresponsive, but there’s a chance it can fix both, so give this method a try regardless of how your wounded pixel is behaving.